Moving into a mobile home, or even a site-built home, during the winter can be more challenging than you ever thought.

 - When you need to relocate for a new school or job.

-In any of the above situations, you’ll be forced to face the snow and ice and move into new mobile homes.
+In any of the above situations, you will be forced to face the snow and ice and move into new mobile homes.

 Here are some positive reasons for moving into manufactured homes during winter: